How To Know When You Have Enough Blog Content [Video]

 Companies are often so focused on reaching new customers, closing the deal, and continuing to grow their customer base that showcasing how customers deployed a product or service to improve the quality of their operations ultimately can be overlooked.
 This is where the value proposition for use cases as part of your Inbound Marketing content strategy can pay dividends when it comes to furthering the discussion with potential customers or answering that all-important question: "Does this product or solution help my business in the end?"

-Some rules of thumb we've been observing in countless SEO/topic cluster implementations:
+Some rules of thumb we've been observing in countless blog, SEO, and topic cluster implementations:

 • It takes about 20 blog posts plus a pillar page in a topic cluster to establish authority for a given topic.